Skip to main content

 First Home Buyer Concessions in WA

-Metro: reduced rate of $13.63 per $100 on properties up to $700,000.
-Regional: $11.89 per $100 on properties up to $750,000.
+Full exemption up to $500,000.
+Metro/Peel: $13.63 per $100 on the amount over $500,000, up to a $700,000 cap.
+Regional: $11.89 per $100 on the amount over $500,000, up to a $750,000 cap.
 Above these caps, standard duty applies.
 WA also offers a $10,000 FHOG for new homes.

 When and How to Pay Transfer Duty in WA